-WHEREAS, on June 12, 2020, New York State Governor Andrew Cuomo issued Executive Order 203, calling upon local governments that operate police agencies to study their current operations and develop a plan to address "the particular needs of the communities served by such police agency and promote community engagement to foster trust, fairness, and legitimacy, and to address any racial bias and disproportionate policing of communities of color," with a directive to respond to the Governor by April 1, 2021, and
+WHEREAS, On June 12, 2020, New York State Governor Andrew Cuomo issued Executive Order 203 in order to call upon local governments that operate police agencies to study their current operations and develop a plan to address "the particular needs of the communities served by such police agency and promote community engagement to foster trust, fairness, and legitimacy, and to address any racial bias and disproportionate policing of communities of color" with a directive to respond to the Governor by April 1, 2021, and

-WHEREAS, the City of Ithaca and Tompkins County conferred and saw a favorable moment for significant positive changes in policing practices, and determined that a joint investigation of this issue would provide an optimal opportunity to apply resources to the project and to reach consistent recommendations in a joint plan that would apply to the two largest policing agencies in the County, being the Tompkins County Sheriff's Department and the Ithaca Police Department, and
+WHEREAS, the City of Ithaca and Tompkins County conferred and saw a favorable moment for significant positive changes in policing practices, and determined that a joint investigation of this issue would provide the greatest opportunity to apply resources to the project and to reach consistent recommendations in a joint plan that would apply to the two largest policing agencies in the County, being the Tompkins County Sheriff's Department and the Ithaca Police Department, and

-WHEREAS, beginning in September, 2020, the City and County appointed nearly forty individuals, based upon their content expertise, role within the system, and the ability to address and implement solutions, to participate on five Working Groups (Leadership/Administration/Budget, Communications/Community, Law Enforcement/Public Safety, Data Analysis, and Academic/Research), with each Working Group charged to gather information and examine specific functional areas within local law enforcement in a project that came to be called the Reimagining Public Safety Collaborative, and
+WHEREAS, beginning in September 2020, the City and County appointed nearly forty individuals, based upon their content expertise, role within the system, and the ability to address and implement solutions, to participate on five Working Groups (Leadership/Administration/Budget, Communications/Community, Law Enforcement/Public Safety, Data Analysis, and Academic/Research), with each Working Group charged to gather information and examine specific functional areas within local law enforcement in a project that came to be called Reimagining Public Safety, and

-WHEREAS, the City of Ithaca and Tompkins County engaged the services of a consultant, The Center for Policing Equity, to assist with the administration and organization of the study of these policing issues, including examination of police force deployments, strategies, policies, procedures, and practices, and to provide informational resources to the Working Groups, and
+WHEREAS, the City of Ithaca and Tompkins County engaged the services of a consultant, Center for Policing Equity, to assist with the administration and organization of the study of these policing issues, including examination of police force deployments, strategies, policies, procedures, and practices, and to provide informational resources to the Working Groups, and

-WHEREAS, in conjunction with the formation of the Working Groups, the Collaborative consulted with the Tompkins County Sheriff and the City Police Chief, and other members of the local law enforcement community, and made an extensive effort to receive public comment from as broad a range of community members as possible, using various tools, including issuing calls for comments, question and answer sessions with community leaders, surveys, interviews, and the use of focus groups to target specific segments of the populations such as people experiencing homelessness, people of color, and those who have been involved within the criminal justice system, with the goal of obtaining as clear a view as possible of the current state of policing, and the community perceptions of policing, and
+WHEREAS, in conjunction with the formation of the Working Groups, the City and County consulted with the Tompkins County Sheriff and the City Police Chief, and members of law enforcement, together with an extensive effort to receive public comment from as broad a range of community members as possible, using various tools, including issuing calls for comments, question and answer sessions with community leaders, surveys, interviews, and the use of focus groups to target specific segments of the populations such as the houseless, people of color, and those who have been involved within the criminal justice system, with the goal of obtaining as clear a view as possible of the current state of policing and the community perceptions of policing, and

-WHEREAS, beyond complying with the requirements of the Governor's Executive Order 203, the intention of this project has been to make a good faith local effort to begin a long-term process of making substantive improvements in our criminal justice system, recognizing that this will be a lengthy undertaking requiring time, resources, investigation, and commitment to implement the Collaborative's recommendations to affect positive change, and
+WHEREAS, beyond complying with the requirements of the Governor's Executive Order 203, the intention of this project has been to make a good faith effort on a local level towards long term substantive improvement in our criminal justice system, recognizing that formulating the present recommendations in the joint plan would set the community on a pathway that will require consistent and persistent dedication to effect positive change, and

 WHEREAS, recognizing the benefit to be achieved by developing a joint plan that reflected a consistent and coherent set of recommendations across the City and County, staff from the City and County worked collaboratively to prepare a Draft Report entitled "Public Safety Reimagined.
-Recommendations report following a collaborative effort between the City of Ithaca & Tompkins County, N.Y.", which contains a description of the process followed and a draft list of proposed City, County, and joint recommendations made in response to the Governor's Executive Order 203, and
+Recommendations report following a collaborative effort between the City of Ithaca & Tompkins County, N.Y." dated February 18, 2021, which Draft Report contains a description of the process followed and a draft list of proposed City, County, and joint recommendations made in response to the Governor's Executive Order 203, and